pachyderm/docs-content/latest/get-started/beginner-tutorial.md

 3. Click **Inspect Commit**.
 4. Check the [x] **collage** directory.
 5. Select the **Download** button.
+6. Unzip and open the `index.html` file in your browser to see the collage.

 {{< figure src="/images/beginner-tutorial/view-collage.gif" class="figure">}}
 ```s